 When asked to do a sermon for an online group I asked what subject they would like to hear the most.
-Several suggestions came, all related to important end time issues.
+Several suggestions came, all related to important end-time issues.
 But then one suggested “women in the Bible”.
-I had never spoken on how women were treated or on women’s rights.
+I had never spoken about how women were treated or about women’s rights.
 But the moment the topic came scriptures after scriptures came into my head in perfect order, showing a different side to many of the Biblical stories.
 This had happened once before when I was wondering if I should quit the work I was doing.
 And now it happened again.
 As the sermon falls into place right then and there I decided that God must want me to speak on what I had learned.

 For I have experienced a lot of female discrimination as a ministry worker yet I always thought perhaps it was how it should be.
 So my reaction when I suffered female discrimination while working for God was that perhaps it was even God’s will.

 When the debate on female pastors reached its boiling point the strangest things were said about women in the debate.
 The words were downgrading and inhibitory and many women in ministry lost their courage and considered giving up their work for God.
-For this was no longer about ordination but a “women's place” in a Christian society.
-And so the things said in the debate did not just effect female pastors but also lay-workers and female evangelists.
+For this was no longer about ordination but a “women’s place” in a Christian society.
+And so the things said in the debate did not just affect female pastors but also lay-workers and female evangelists.
 And I was one of them.
-Especially messianic communities have been preaching women's rightful position and several conservative Adventist groups have joined them in the ‘shout’.
+Especially messianic communities have been preaching women’s rightful position and several conservative Adventist groups have joined them in the ‘shout’.
 I had comments directed at me saying “don’t listen to her, being a woman she is not permitted to teach the Bible”.
+Or I was called adolescent.
 Being 41 it would perhaps be flattering to be called adolescent but when it’s said to reflect me as inexperienced it’s not.
-Women in ministry are more likely to receive personal criticism based on gender and appearance rather having the doctrines we present debated.
+Women in ministry are more likely to receive personal criticism based on gender and appearance rather than having the doctrines we present debated.
 Most likely women speaking on theological topics are ignored.

-One large advent ministry went so far as to claim that a woman, in order to receive a blessing from God, had to go to her husband and ask Him for a blessing and then the man would bring the topic before the Lord.
+One large advent ministry went so far as to claim that a woman, in order to receive a blessing from God, had to go to her husband and ask Him for a blessing, and then the man would bring the topic before the Lord.
 Women, they explained, had to have a male mediator in order to address God.
-This is not one individual, many how gone into this thought process that is by many considered a reformation.
+This is not one individual, many have gone into this thought process that is by many considered a reformation.
 When a great speaker with a large following felt it was his calling to speak out against female preachers I counted as many as over 30 mistakes in his sermon yet he kept banging his Bible and his prophets books saying “evidence is here”.
 Yet when I looked up the scripture in their context it was really more a matter of interpretation.
-And some of the statements just wasn’t there.
+And some of the statements just weren’t there.

 It was when my courage was about to fall to pieces that God flashed before me stories after stories in the Bible, details about known stories I’ve never noticed before.
 It’s my hope that this Bible study will be an encouragement to women working for God but also can make men rethink before ignoring a female gospel worker.